 The video was part of a montage that included current and retired leaders touting Dan O'Malley's ethics.
 Mary Ann O'Malley's title as Contra Costa County's presiding judge was shown, Dan O'Malley said, even though she spoke as a candidate's wife and specifically told the videographer not to include the title.

-Judge O'Malley did not return
+Judge O'Malley did not return a call for comment Tuesday.

 The California Code of Judicial Ethics states that judges cannot "publicly endorse or publicly oppose candidates or a candidate for nonjudicial office."